 In compliance with GASB Statement No. 53, Accounting and Financial Reporting for Derivative Instruments, the following disclosure is made to highlight the key components of the derivative instrument used by the City to lock in interest rates.
 On September 29, 2010 the City issued \$12,310,000 Airport Revenue Refunding Bonds, Series 2010 (2010 Bonds) and on September 23, 2016 the City issued \$6,299,000 draw-down Airport Facilities Grant Anticipation Note, Series 2016 (2016 Note) both with a commitment from Compass Mortgage Corporation, an Alabama corporation and the "lender", to purchase the 2010 Bonds and 2016 Note.
-Compass Bank, an Alabama banking corporation and the "counterparty", entered into interest rate swap agreements with the City for the purpose of hedging the financial risk of increased interest costs attributable to a notional amount equal to the principal amounts of the 2010 Bonds and 2016 Note.
+Compass Bank, an Alabama banking corporation and the "counterparty", entered into interest rate swap agreements with the City for the purpose of hedging the financial risk of increased interest costs attributable to a notional amount equal to the principal amounts of the 2010 Bonds and 2016 Note to enable the City to achieve the economic result of fixed interest rates on the 2010 Bonds and 2016 Note.
 As of September 30, 2016, no funds have been drawn-down on the 2016 Note.